taquitoburrito/user-strike/README.md

 -Use mental profile to ID mental disorders

+-Create a web interface to easily sort through found data and to easily search targets

 I am not responsible for how people use this, I'm making a tool to show how we've given up privacy.